thorfriisphd-rgb/IBAM_DALILite_benchmark/README.md

 # IBAM DALILite Structural Benchmark

+This repository contains the reproducibility pipeline for the structural benchmarking analysis used in the manuscript:

+##### C12orf29 encodes IBAM (In Between Actin and Myosin), a sarcomeric protein with a conserved actomyosin binding grammar spanning ~1 billion years of evolution

-Reproducible structural benchmarking pipeline used in the C12orf29 / IBAM study to evaluate whether C12orf29 belongs to the RNA ligase structural family.
+The DALILite benchmark tests whether C12orf29 (IBAM) belongs to the RNA ligase structural family, an annotation previously suggested in the literature.

 #### The pipeline performs systematic DALILite structural comparisons between: